Skip to content

 About:

-San Francisco Public Works has a far-reaching portfolio with a $352 million annual operating budget, an active capital portfolio that exceeds $3 billion and a workforce of 1,600-plus employees.
+San Francisco Public Works (SF Public Works) has a far-reaching portfolio with a $352 million annual operating budget, an active capital portfolio that exceeds $3 billion and a workforce of 1,600-plus employees.
 The department operates around the clock, touching every neighborhood in San Francisco.
-The staff designs and manages construction of civic buildings and streets; cleans and greens the right of way; maintains civic buildings; manages multi-million-dollar bond programs; trains people for jobs; keeps the right of way free of hazards; paves the roads; repairs bridges and public stairways; expands accessibility; and works at the forefront addressing some of San Francisco’s biggest challenges, including homelessness.
-With a mission to enhance the quality of life in San Francisco for residents, visitors and business owners, Public Works is committed to providing outstanding public service through an equity lens.
+The staff designs and manages the construction of civic buildings and streets; cleans and greens the right of way; maintains civic buildings; manages multi-million-dollar bond programs; trains people for jobs; keeps the right of way free of hazards; paves the roads; repairs bridges and public stairways; expands accessibility; and works at the forefront addressing some of San Francisco’s biggest challenges, including homelessness.
+With a mission to enhance the quality of life in San Francisco for residents, visitors, and business owners, Public Works is committed to providing outstanding public service through an equity lens.

 The Infrastructure Design and Construction Division

 The Infrastructure Design and Construction Division of San Francisco Public Works, led by the City Engineer, provides engineering planning and design services, project management and construction management services for a range of capital improvement projects supporting the City's streets and infrastructure.
-In addition, its Bureau of Street-use and Mapping, which includes the office of the County Surveyor, ensures that City sidewalks and streets are safe and accessible by permitting and inspecting the use of the public right of way and is responsible for records of survey, lot line adjustments, mapping subdivisions and condominium conversions.
+In addition, our Bureau of Street-use and Mapping, which includes the office of the County Surveyor, ensures that City sidewalks and streets are safe and accessible by permitting and inspecting the use of the public right of way and is responsible for records of survey, lot line adjustments, mapping subdivisions and condominium conversions.

 Role description

-• Supervising professional and technical engineering personnel, consultants and other related staff engaged in the planning, design and construction of curb ramp projects;
+• Supervising professional and technical engineering personnel, consultants and other related staff engaged in the planning, design, and construction of curb ramp projects.

-• Assigning work and determining resources necessary to complete assigned work;
+• Assigning work and determining resources necessary to complete assigned work.

-• Negotiating and modifying contracts and resolving claims and disputes;
+• Negotiating and modifying contracts and resolving claims and disputes.

-• Analyzing and solving complex engineering problems to ensure compliance with regulatory and performance standards and specifications;
+• Analyzing and solving complex engineering problems to ensure compliance with regulatory and performance standards and specifications.

-• Writing, reviewing and approving departmental correspondence, reports and other related documents;
+• Writing, reviewing, and approving departmental correspondence, reports, and other related documents.

-• Conducting meetings and making presentations to committees, commissions, approval agencies, clients and the general public;
+• Conducting meetings and making presentations to committees, commissions, approval agencies, clients, and the general public.

 How to qualify